mp3il/bluesnap-ios/README.md

 1. Detect if the user's card data was successfully submitted to BlueSnap (i.e. error is `nil`).

-2. If error is `nil`, you'll get the CC type, issuing country, and last 4 digits of CC number.
+2. If error is `nil`, you'll get the CC type, issuing country, and last 4 digits of CC number within `ccDetails`.
 Update your server.

 3. From your server, you'll [send the payment for processing](#sending-the-payment-for-processing) using your token.